 - Any non-monetary ways you are offering to contribute.

 We've set aside four open places for this programme.
 We will let you know if space is still available and if so, email you a tailored booking form.
 We will answer positively to your request whenever possible.
 If we don't answer positively, it will be because the four places are gone or we considered your proposed contribution unsustainable as we receive no other funding that what people pay for our classes.

 It is not possible at this early stage to publish guidelines on what the minimum contribution should amount to, so please feel free to state your case and don't feel bad if it's not accepted.
 You can try as many time as you like.
-Please note that this programme is available for this course but might not be for other courses.
+Please note that this programme might not be available for all our courses.

 If you have more than you need and would like to contribute to this scheme please consider making a donation.
 All the money received this way will go towards improving access and affordability to our courses.